 Location: Denver, Colorado, United States

-Mr. Baron is a member of the Hakluyt Society, the Thoreau Society, the Cactus Club, the Explorers Club and the Grolier Club, among others.
-He is also a fellow of the Massachusetts Historical Society, and served on the board of directors for the International Wilderness Leadership Foundation from 1990 to 2008.
+Mr. Baron is a member of the Hakluyt Society, the Thoreau Society, the Cactus Club, the Literary Club, the Explorers Club and the Grolier Club, among others.
+He is also a fellow of the Massachusetts Historical Society, and served on the board of directors and chair for the International Wilderness Leadership Foundation from 1990 to 2008.
 He gave a decade of service to the American Antiquarian Society, acting as chairman from 1993 to 2003.
-As a testament to his success as an independent publisher and author, Mr. Baron has been featured in the first edition of Who’s Who in the Media and Communication, the third edition of Who’s Who in Entertainment, as well as multiple editions of Who’s Who in Finance and Business, Who’s Who in Finance and Industry, Who’s Who in America, Who’s Who in the West, and Who’s Who in the World.
+As a testament to his success as an independent publisher and author, Mr. Baron has been featured in the first edition of Who’s Who in the Media and Communication and the third edition of Who’s Who in Entertainment, as well as multiple editions of Who’s Who in Finance and Business, Who’s Who in Finance and Industry, Who’s Who in America, Who’s Who in the West and Who’s Who in the World.

 For more information, please visit: